jacobobryant/biff/docs/02-reference/13-production.md

 4. Set an A record on `example.com` that points to your Ubuntu server.
 5. Make sure you can ssh into the server, then run `scp server-setup.sh root@example.com:`.
 6. Run `ssh root@example.com`, then `bash server-setup.sh`.
 After it finishes, run `reboot`.
-7. On your local machine, run `git remote add prod ssh://app@example.com/home/app/repo.git`.
+7. (Optional) On your local machine, run `git remote add prod ssh://app@example.com/home/app/repo.git`.
+   This is required if you don't have `rsync` installed.

 Now you can deploy your application any time by committing your code and then running `bb deploy`.
-This will copy your config files (which aren't checked into Git) to the server, then it'll deploy the latest commit via git push.
-You can run `bb logs` to make sure the deploy was successful.
+Run `bb logs` to make sure the deploy was successful.

+Your code and config files will be uploaded with `rsync` if it's available.
+However, `git ls-files` will still be used to decide which files to upload, so files won't be uploaded unless they're checked into git (with the exception of `config.edn` and `secrets.env`, which are always uploaded).
+If `rsync` isn't installed, files will be uploaded with `git push`.

 If you need to make changes to the server (e.g. perhaps you need to install an additional package), be sure to update `server-setup.sh` so you can always